Calculates genotype posterior likelihoods given panel data

 A collection of VCFs to use for informing allele frequency priors.
 Each VCF must have one of - AC field and AN field - MLEAC field and AN field - genotypes

-A new VCF with: 1) Genotype posteriors added to the genotype fields ("PP") 2) Genotypes and GQ assigned according to these posteriors 3) Per-site genotype priors added to the INFO field ("PG") 4) (Optional) Per-site, per-trio transmission probabilities given as Phred-scaled probability of all genotypes in the trio being correct, added to the genotype fields ("TP")
+A new VCF with: 1) Genotype posteriors added to the genotype fields ("PP") 2) Genotypes and GQ assigned according to these posteriors 3) Per-site genotype priors added to the INFO field ("PG") 4) (Optional) Per-site, per-trio joint likelihoods (JL) and joint posteriors (JL) given as Phred-scaled probability of all genotypes in the trio being correct based on the PLs for JL and the PPs for JP.
+These annotations are added to the genotype fields.

-Currently, priors will only be applied for SNP sites in the input callset (and only those that have a SNP at the matching site in the priors VCF unless the --calculateMissingPriors flag is used).
-If the site is not called in the priors, flat priors will be applied.
-Flat priors are also applied for any non-SNP sites in the input callset.
+Using the default behavior, priors will only be applied for each variants (provided each variant has at least 10 called samples.)
+SNP sites in the input callset that have a SNP at the matching site in the supporting VCF will have priors applied based on the AC from the supporting samples and the input callset (unless the --ignoreInputSamples flag is used).
+If the site is not called in the supporting VCF, priors will be applied using the discovered AC from the input samples (unless the --discoveredACpriorsOff flag is used).
+Flat priors are applied for any non-SNP sites in the input callset.

 Inform the genotype assignment of NA12878 using the 1000G Euro panel java -Xmx2g -jar GenomeAnalysisTK.jar \ -R ref.fasta \ -T CalculateGenotypePosteriors \ -V NA12878.wgs.HC.vcf \ -supporting 1000G_EUR.genotypes.combined.vcf \ -o NA12878.wgs.HC.posteriors.vcf \ Refine the genotypes of a large panel based on the discovered allele frequency java -Xmx2g -jar GenomeAnalysisTK.jar \ -R ref.fasta \ -T CalculateGenotypePosteriors \ -V input.vcf \ -o output.withPosteriors.vcf Apply frequency and HWE-based priors to the genotypes of a family without including the family allele counts in the allele frequency estimates java -Xmx2g -jar GenomeAnalysisTK.jar \ -R ref.fasta \ -T CalculateGenotypePosteriors \ -V input.vcf \ -o output.withPosteriors.vcf \ --ignoreInputSamples Calculate the posterior genotypes of a callset, and impose that a variant *not seen* in the external panel is tantamount to being AC=0, AN=100 within that panel java -Xmx2g -jar GenomeAnalysisTK.jar \ -R ref.fasta \ -T CalculateGenotypePosteriors \ -supporting external.panel.vcf \ -V input.vcf \ -o output.withPosteriors.vcf --numRefSamplesIfNoCall 100 Apply only family priors to a callset java -Xmx2g -jar GenomeAnalysisTK.jar \ -R ref.fasta \ -T CalculateGenotypePosteriors \ -V input.vcf \ --skipPopulationPriors -ped family.ped -o output.withPosteriors.vcf